Farming Together – a resource for primary producers to help you collaborate, value-add, build marketplace strength and boost returns.

 - Farming Together has had dealings with 730 ag-groups

-- Of 132 applications for competitive funding, more than 50 groups were successful in securing a total of $5.5m and have all started their projects which will be completed by April 2018
+- Of 132 applications for competitive funding, more than 50 groups were successful in securing a total of $5.5m and have all completed their projects.
+Completion reports will all be submitted by late May.

-- 957 Expert Services (in business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) have been allocated, an investment of more than $1.24m, with 770 completed by December 20, 2017
+- 1155 Expert Services (in needs assessment, business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) have been allocated, an investment of more than $2.2m, with 1070 completed by May 15, 2018

 - With our help, 64 of our farmers enrolled in post-graduate Co-operatives Management training through our partnership with the University of Newcastle